dbx manual

 'purple', // container ID [/-_a-zA-Z0-9/]

-'vertical', // orientation ['vertical'|'horizontal']
+'vertical', // orientation ['vertical'|'horizontal'|'freeform'|'freeform-insert'|'confirm']

 '7', // drag threshold ['n' pixels]

-'no', // restrict drag movement to container axis ['yes'|'no']
+'no', // restrict drag movement to container/axis ['yes'|'no']

-'10', // animate re-ordering ['n' frames per transition]
+'10', // animate re-ordering [frames per transition, or '0' for no effect]

 'yes', // include open/close toggle buttons ['yes'|'no']